Getting from Athens to Spetses is pretty easy if you plan your trip ahead a bit.

 Getting to Piraeus Port Near Athens

 However, due to time constraints, I opted to use the service Welcome Pickups as taking public transport with all of my luggage was a daunting thought.

-If you are heading to the port from the airport, the fee will be about 56 euros and the driver will be waiting for you with your name on a sign so you can easily find them.
+If you are heading to the port from the airport, the fee will be about 58 euros ($62.82) and the driver will be waiting for you with your name on a sign so you can easily find them.

-The best thing about the airport pick up service is they will track your flight and be there waiting for you, so if your flight is delayed the driver will be aware and time their arrival.
+The best thing about the airport pick-up service is they will track your flight and wait for you, so, if your flight is delayed, the driver will be aware and time their arrival.

 ⇒ Click here to read more about Welcome Pickups